 ExistentialHope.com aims to empower coordination toward flourishing futures.
 We curate resources on possible futures and relevant high-impact science and technology, interview experts working in the field, and host events to foster collaboration.

 ExistentialHope.com is a project by Foresight Institute, a non-profit working to advance the beneficial development of high-impact technology and science to make great futures more likely.

-Our aim is to empower coordination towards flourishing futures, and we created this platform to invite you to join us in exploring positive futures, exchanging ideas, and joining a global community of future-positive organizations and projects.
+We invite you to join us in exploring positive futures, exchanging ideas, and joining a global community of future-positive organizations, projects, and people.

 Existential Hope is a Foresight Institute project.

 Foresight Institute is a non-profit working to advance the beneficial development of high-impact technology and science to make great futures more likely.

 We consider the Existential Hope project to be the contextualizer of all our work.
 As we work to advance technology and science, we also want to ensure that we are progressing positive futures, and decreasing existential risks.

 In her everyday job, Allison Duettmann is the President and CEO of Foresight Institute.
 She directs the Intelligent Cooperation, Molecular Machines, Biotech & Health Extension, Neurotech, and Space Programs, Fellowships, Prizes, and Tech Trees, and shares this work with the public.
 She founded Existentialhope.com, co-edited Superintelligence: Coordination & Strategy, co-authored Gaming the Future, and co-initiated The Longevity Prize.
 She advises companies and organizations, such as the Consortium for Space Health, and is on the Executive Committee of the Biomarker Consortium.
 She holds an MS in Philosophy & Public Policy from the London School of Economics, focusing on AI Safety.Learn More